hemanth110702/Tech-Notes/1.Introduction/README.md

     - classes are extends
     - interfaces are implements
     - we cannot create object for interface
     - In java a class can be exteded only from single class (multiple inheritance is not possible) but in interfances it can implements from so many interfaces
     - interface is defined for achieving runtime polymorphism and dynamic method dispatch
     - it can have static methods with body

     - ex

-    ```bash
+    ```
     interface Parent1 {
         void meth1();
       }